FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statement-table-alter.md

 # ALTER TABLE statement

-Add, Rename or Drop columns from an existing table.
+ADD or DROP columns from an existing table

 ## BNF diagrams